shar1z/rtfmplease.dev/landing.md

 				<h3>Where I've Worked</h3>
 				</header>
 				<details><summary><strong>Head of Developer Relations, AppsFlyer</strong></summary>
-				<p>After parting from Cloudify - my professional home for more than 7 years, I crytalized that the parts I enjoyed most about my time there was the strong focus on building developer communities and developer-facing products.
-And that is why I decided to go all-in on a developer relations roled.
-In this capacity I am striving to build a culture focused on engineering excellence and craftsmanship, as well as a stell developer experience for our suite of products and developer tools.</p>
+				<p>After parting from Cloudify - my professional home for more than 7 years, I crystalized that the parts I enjoyed most about my time there was the strong focus on building developer communities and developer-facing products.
+And that is why I decided to go all-in on a developer relations role.
+In this capacity I am striving to build a culture focused on engineering excellence and craftsmanship, as well as a stellar developer experience for our suite of products and developer tools.</p>
 				<strong>Achievements:</strong>
 				<ul>
 				Built AppsFlyer engineering brand from the ground up, with presence in: